shapely/shapely/docs/manual.rst

 Geometric Objects
 =================

-Geometric objects are created in the typical Python fashion, using the classes themselves as instance factories.
+Single geometric objects can be created in the typical Python fashion, using the classes themselves as instance factories.
+To create multiple geometric objects it is significantly faster to use the :ref:`Geometry creation <ref-creation>` functions.

 A few of their intrinsic properties will be discussed in this sections, others in the following sections on operations and serializations.

 Instances of ``Point``, ``LineString``, and ``LinearRing`` have as their most important attribute a finite sequence of coordinates that determines their